PeterSommerlad/CPPCourseIntroduction/exercises/manualsetupenvironment.md

 ## Installation on MacOS

+Note: as of today, the release Cevelop does not yet run on the newer M1(aarch64) Macs.

   -  Download Cevelop at https://www.cevelop.com/download/ (or use brew)
   -  Unzip it anywhere locally on your filesystem, e.g. in your home directory.
   -  You might need to install XCode command line tools to obtain a C++ compiler or use homebrew to install gcc-11 to be able to compile C++ programs.
 Since homebrew will install g++-11 in /opt/homebrew/bin you might need to add that directory to your PATH environment variable.
 XCode command line tools are available via the default path /usr/bin.